reeshuffled/reeshuffled.github.io/_posts/2024-05-17-Reach-Out-First.md

 ---
-layout: stub
+layout: post
 category: Garden
-tags: ["Friendship"]
+tags:
+- Friendship
-title: "Reach Out First"
+title: Reach Out First
 slug: reach-out-first
-description: "The benefits of reaching out to people first."
+description: The benefits of reaching out to people first.
-started_at: "2024-03-30  18:58:00"
+started_at: '2024-03-30  18:58:00'
+type: stub
 ---

 There are the active and the passive, the sender and the receiver, the outreacher and the outreached.